Energy, It’s all about the Energy - and this is where Sport kicked in…

 YOU ARE ALWAYS BEING WATCHED EVEN WHEN YOU THINK YOU ARE OFF DUTY, AND GROW A SENSE OF HUMOUR - AS THERE WILL BE PRANKS!

-This is actually of Luke Donald, with his perfectly balanced finish.
-Apt really as he acted with Intelligence and Grace as Captain in 2025’s Hot Bed Ryder Cup.
+Luke Donald, with his perfectly balanced finish.
+Apt really as he acted with intelligence and grace as Captain in 2025’s hot bed Ryder Cup.

 The Commission hangs in an Asset Management company in London, W1.